 start explorer.exe

-2 Save the BAT file to your desktop.
+2 Save the ZIP file to your desktop.

 3 Save and close anything that you are working on before proceeding.
-The next steps will involve killing the explorer process and restarting the PC.
+The next steps will involve killing the explorer process while rebuilding the icon cache.

 2 Open Windows Terminal, and select Command Prompt.